-- 35 Prosperine Airport you were briefed by Detective Senior Constable Carland and Lozach in respect of what had occurred in the investigation prior to your arrival; is that correct? - ACT SEN SGT SCELLS: That's correct.
+Prosperine Airport - you were briefed by Detective Senior Constable 35 Carland and Lozach in respect of what had occurred in the investigation prior to your arrival; is that correct?

 COL STREIT: And they'd advised you they'd spoken to Australian Defence Force flight crew members at Proserpine Airport; is that right?